Equilibrium states for partially hyperbolic maps with one-dimensional center

 There are two kinds of entropy used to describe the complexity of a dynamical system: metric entropy and topological entropy.
 The \textit{metric entropy} provides the maximum amount of average information one can obtain from a system with respect to an invariant measure, and the \textit{topological entropy} describes the exponential growth rate of the number of orbits.

-A \textit{measure of maximal entropy} is an invariant measure with its metric entropy coinciding with the topological entropy of the system.
-Such measures ``perceive'' the whole complexity of the system, and they are part of the study of thermodynamic formalism, see \cite[Chapter~10]{viana_oliveira_2016} and the references therein.
+The variational principle establishes that the topological entropy coincides with the supremum of the metric entropy over all invariant measures.
+A \textit{measure of maximal entropy} is an invariant measure with its metric entropy coinciding with the topological entropy of the system, in other words, it is a measure in which the supremum is achieved.
+Such measures ``perceive'' the whole complexity of the system.

+A generalization of topological entropy is the \textit{pressure} of the map $f: X \to X$ with respect to a continuous potential $\phi: X \to \mathbb{R}$, which is a ``weighted entropy'' according to $\phi$.
+This quantity also obeys a variational principle, stating that the pressure coincides with the supremum of the metric entropy plus $\int \phi d\mu$ over all invariant measures $\mu$.
+An invariant measure for $f$ is called an \textit{equilibrium state} if it achieves this supremum.
+This measure maximizes the free energy of the system.
+In particular, an equilibrium state with respect to the potential $\phi \equiv 0$ is called \textit{measure of maximal entropy.}

-Describing the existence and uniqueness/finiteness of measures of maximal entropy is an active research topic in dynamical systems.
-When a system has a unique measure of maximal entropy, it is called \textit{intrinsically ergodic}.
+Describing the existence and uniqueness/finiteness of equilibrium states is an active research topic in dynamical systems.
+A particular case of interest is when a system has a unique measure of maximal entropy, and we say that it is \textit{intrinsically ergodic}.